mikkolunatic/mikkolunatic2.github.io/_posts/2020-4-5-Welcome.md

 ---
 layout: post
-title: The fear of losing
+title: Welcome to my website
+categories: Personal
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).